Thomas Butler, 10th Earl of Ormond: Birth and origins

 Thomas was born about February 1531 (Note: Authors seem to agree that he was born either in 1531 or in 1532.
 Edwards (2004) says "about February 1531"; Edwards (2009) says "1531–1614"; Cokayne (1895) and Lee (1886) say 1532.) in southern Ireland.
 He was the eldest son of James Butler and his wife Joan FitzGerald.
 At the time of his birth, his father was still heir apparent but would succeed as 9th Earl of Ormond in 1539.
 His father's family was the Butler dynasty, who were of Anglo-Norman origin.
 The family descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.

-Thomas's mother was a child of James FitzGerald, 10th Earl of Desmond.
+Thomas's mother was a daughter of James FitzGerald, 10th Earl of Desmond.
 Her family, the Geraldines, were of Cambro-Norman and Anglo-Norman origin.
 It was once believed that his parents had married about 1520, but this is now known to be impossible as, in 1521–2, his father was briefly betrothed to his English cousin Anne Boleyn.
 James and Joan did not marry until about 1528, with Thomas as their first child being born three, rather than eleven, years later.

 He was one of seven brothers, which are listed in his father's article.
 No sisters are known and he probably had none, since the siblings were born about two years apart.